Cerebex/Prosper_Loans_Investor_Return_Visualization/README.md

 borrower income, borrower employment status, borrower credit history, and the latest payment information.

-I wanted to visualize in my analysis the difference between the average Prosper loans EstimatedReturn vs. ActualReturn on loans for each ProsperRating yearly.
-I also wanted to display the amount of loans for each group.
+I wanted to visualize in my analysis the difference between the median Prosper loans Estimated Return vs. my calculated Actual Return on loans for each ProsperRating yearly.
+I also wanted to display the amount of loans that were granted for each group.

 ##Design: